 If you opt for horseback riding, head to the stables at Graves Mountain Lodge, where you can ride for as little as an hour or as long as six.
 The gentle horses wind their way through fields, orchards and woodlands.
 Cross streams enjoy the flora and fauna and notice the quiet.

-For a traditional down-home lunch at an old-fashioned price, Graves Mountain Lodge serves family-style all-you-can-eat country ham, catfish, prime rib, fried chicken or rainbow trout, depending on the day. ($12.95/person; half price for kids under 17.)
+For a traditional down-home lunch at an old-fashioned price, Graves Mountain Lodge serves family-style all-you-can-eat country ham, catfish, rib-eye, fried chicken or rainbow trout, depending on the day. ($13.75/person; half price for kids under 15; five and under free.)
 A full buffet is served for Saturday dinner or lunch and dinner on Sundays.
 After dinner, $5 buys you a hay ride and marshmallow roast on Fridays and Saturdays.

 After all the physical activity, relax at DuCard Vineyards.
 Owner Scott Elliff built one of Virginia’s first solar powered wineries; ask about a vineyard tour to learn about his green initiatives and why DuCard was named Green Winery of the Year.